🐝 Get Free Delivery With 3 Or More Jars 🐝

 Honey

-Honeybees will build their nests in trees, cavities in walls or cliffs, or in man-made hives.
+Honeybee nests will be built in trees, cavities in walls or cliffs, or in man-made hives.
 In conclusion, while bumblebees and honey bees are both important pollinators and have some similarities, they also have several differences in their appearance, behaviour, food-gathering habits, and distribution.
-Understanding these differences can help us to better appreciate the diversity of the bee world and the important role that these insects play in our ecosystems
+Mason bees are also crucial pollinators, contributing significantly to the ecosystem alongside bumblebees and honey bees.
+Understanding these differences can help us to better appreciate the diversity of the bee world and the important role that these insects play in our ecosystems.
+Sweat bees, another native species, also play a vital role in pollination, further highlighting the ecological importance of various bee types.

 icon